-Jazerai Allen-Lord is a founder, strategist and designer in the sneaker industry.
+Jazerai Allen-Lord is a founder, strategist, and designer in the sneaker industry.
 She’s been collecting sneakers since she was 17 and interested in sneakers in general since she was a child.
 A year ago, she started her own agency True To Size, and has done everything from copywriting to editorial to events.

 Charlotte Lee is a footwear designer at New Balance.
-She graduated from De Monfort University in 2014 with a first class degree in footwear design and joined New Balance not long after, first as an intern and later as a full-time designer.
+She graduated from De Monfort University in 2014 with a first-class degree in footwear design and joined New Balance not long after, first as an intern and later as a full-time designer.

-Shernay LaTouche is founder of The Imprint Collective, a diverse female-led sneaker collective that aims to amplify the voices of women in the industry.
+Shernay LaTouche is the founder of The Imprint Collective, a diverse female-led sneaker collective that aims to amplify the voices of women in the industry.

 Read on for some of the highlights of the panel and don’t forget to book your tickets to Sneakers Unboxed: From Studio to Street now.